 Project introduction and background information

-A particular concern is student motivation in relation to their different expectations and pre knowledge.
-This relates to feeling challenged by the challenge’ and ‘experiencing ownership’ of the project and the (personal) learning process.
+Second, students from the departments are found to differ in the following aspects: expectations about the course (some student may be sceptical), pre- knowledge and experimental skills, and (implicit) personal learning aims (as a result of differing aims on curriculum and program level).
+A particular concern is student motivation in relation to their different expectations and pre-knowledge.
+This relates to feeling challenged by the 'challenge’ and ‘experiencing ownership’ of the project and the (personal) learning process.
 In this respect, multidisciplinarity may at first glance be perceived as a ‘hurdle’.
 The aim of this proposal is to transform this seeming hurdle into an advantage that creates additional value for all students and their learning.

 Collaborative learning of students from AP and ME departments creates a multidisciplinary learning environment in this course, and the course aims to develop promising practices with respect to CBL at TU/e.
 However, there is yet no research about how the multidisciplinary characteristic of a CBL learning environment influence students’ learning.